sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/FAQ/README.md

 libfoo.so.1.0 -> libfoo.so.1.0.0
 ```

 Since the build location is on the shared home directory from Windows which does not support symlinks, this error happens.
 You can work around this problem by setting `TARGET=plugin`, then a non-versioned library will be created during build time.
-If you want the symlinks in the RPM file, you could create them in the `%install` section of your `.spec` file like this:
+If you want the symlinks in the RPM file, you could create them in the `%install` section of your SPEC file like this:
 ```specfile
 mv %{buildroot}/%{_libdir}/libfoo.so %{buildroot}/%{_libdir}/libfoo.so.1.0.0
 ln -s -t %{buildroot}/%{_libdir}/libfoo.so.1.0.0 %{buildroot}/%{_libdir}/libfoo.so